Do you make work resolutions?

 If I am uncertain how to do this, I will ask the OEM (original equipment manufacturer) what is required.
 Just because my plant is a year old doesn’t mean that maintenance is not required.

-With a little research, information on required maintenance can be acquired, and adopted into the electrical maintenance program.
-In the rare cases where this information is not available, resources like NFPA 70B and NETA/MTS 2015 can be used to set up a good maintenance program.
+With a little research, information on required maintenance can be acquired and adopted in to the electrical maintenance program.
+In the rare cases where this information is not available, resources like NFPA 70B and NETA/MTS 2019 can be used to set up a good maintenance program.

 7. I will check my workplace for scene-safety.